sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 $$ T(n) = 2 \cdot T(\frac{n}{2}) + O(1)$$
 This gives it a time complexity of $$O(n)$$, but since sorting is a pre-requisite for this, the complexity will be $$O(n \log n)$$.

-We could remove the sorting step and directly employ a median finding algorithm
+We could remove the sorting step and directly employ a median finding algorithm such as